 It wasn’t considered large by any means, but it was a perfect place to relax, even if I did have to suffer through having a roommate in order to afford it.

 The land was spacious though, and that was what I enjoyed the most.
-It gave me room to roam, and also room to protect myself.
+It gave me room to roam and to protect myself.
 The house was nothing to really write home about, even though I honestly did love every single square foot of it.
 With vaulted ceilings and wood floors, the entire place screamed rustic.

 No one would even think that the daughter of one of the most powerful female entities on the planet lived here.